-- 1. Describe the need.
-Describe issues facing small businesses in California, including underserved small businesses.
-Describe current gaps in knowledge, and gaps in best practices that limit the post pandemic recovery for small businesses.
-Place your research and/or marketing project proposal in the context of this need. (maximum 250 words / 5 points) - 2.
-Describe your approach.
-Describe how your Center will implement a targeted research project on the status of small businesses in California in the context of the COVID-19 pandemic and post-pandemic recovery.
-Describe how your project will compile, interpret, and present data and information on issues facing small businesses in California, including underserved small businesses.
-Describe how your project will fill gaps in knowledge and build best practices to increase access to new or enhanced services to underserved small businesses, including for women-owned businesses, people of color and veteran-owned businesses and businesses in low-wealth, rural and disaster-impacted communities included in a state or federal emergency declaration or proclamation.
-Describe how this proposal will support a broader framework for future equity and disaster resilience work among the small business technical assistance ecosystem as well as equity and disaster resilience work conducted by the Office of the Small Business Advocate. (maximum 400 words / 15 points) - 3.
+- 1. Describe the specific needs facing small businesses in California, with particular attention to challenges experienced by underserved communities.
+Identify the key issues these businesses face, including systemic barriers and resource limitations.
+Discuss current gaps in knowledge and best practices that hinder the growth and success of small businesses and nonprofits. (maximum 250 words / 5 points) - 2.
+State the project funding category and describe your approach. - a.
+Describe how your Center will implement a targeted research project on the status of small businesses in California in the context of one of the program areas and descriptions. - b.
+Describe how your project will compile, interpret, and present data and information on issues facing small businesses in California, including underserved small businesses. - c.
+Describe how your project will fill gaps in knowledge and build best practices to increase access to new or enhanced services to underserved small businesses, including for women-owned businesses, people of color and veteran-owned businesses and businesses in low-wealth, rural and disaster-impacted communities. - d.
+Describe how this proposal will support a broader framework for future equity and resilience work among the small business technical assistance ecosystem as well as equity and resilience work conducted by the Office of the Small Business Advocate. (maximum 400 words / 15 points) - 3.
 Describe your timeline.
-Include key milestones, proposed interim reporting timeline, and items that will be shared with CalOSBA (for example, initial reports, marketing collateral, etc).
-Describe how you will implement the project in the time allowed and include details on capacity to invoice at least \$130,010 of the project funds to CalOSBA by May 1st, 2023.
-(No minimum/maximum, 15 points) - 4.
+Ensure your timeline addresses key expectations for each funding category.
+Include key milestones, proposed interim reporting timeline, and items that will be shared with CalOSBA (for example, initial reports, marketing collateral, etc.) (No minimum/maximum, 15 points) - 4.
 Describe your end result.
-Describe specific strategies, goals and metrics of your proposed marketing and/or research project and what the impact of that research and/or marketing will be.
-Include how you will track best practices, and how you will leverage the existing State's network of technical assistance centers for partnership and collaboration.
+Describe specific strategies, goals and metrics of your proposed marketing and/or research project and what the impact of that research and/or marketing will be. - a.
+Describe how you will track best practices and how you will leverage the State's existing network of technical assistance centers for partnership and collaboration.
+If applicable, include the local, state, and regional partners as listed in the Special Projects Priority Categories. - b.
 Describe how you will present the final product to a broader audience in order to disseminate knowledge and best practices, including any of the funding that will be allocated to marketing activities and the marketing collateral you intend to create. (maximum 400 words / 10 points)